 K-12 Standard Response Protocol Toolkit

-Lockout is called when there is a threat or hazard outside of the school building.
-Whether it's due to violence or criminal activity in the immediate neighborhood, or a dangerous animal in the playground, Lockout uses the security of the physical facility to act as protection.
+Secure (Lockout) is called when there is a threat or hazard outside of the school building.
+Whether it's due to violence or criminal activity in the immediate neighborhood, or a dangerous animal in the playground, Secure (Lockout) uses the security of the physical facility to act as protection.

-The public address for Lockout is: “Lockout!
+The public address for Secure (Lockout) is: “Secure!
 Get Inside.
 Lock outside doors” and is repeated twice each time the public address is performed.

-The Lockout Protocol demands bringing students into a secure building, locking all outside access points.
+The Secure (Lockout) Protocol demands bringing students into a secure building, locking all outside access points.

 Where possible, classroom activities would continue uninterrupted.
 Classes that were held outside, such as gym class, would return to the building and if possible continue class inside the building.